philfv9/spmf/README.md

   <img src="/images/cmd.png" alt="SPMF console" width="600">
 </div>

+The input and output file format of each algorithm is described in the  [documentation](https://philippe-fournier-viger.com/spmf/index.php?link=documentation.php).

 That's all.
 If you want to run another algorithm, then follow the same steps.

 ---